v-sevilla/jscafe/README.md

 5. Navigate and click into the index.html file
 6. Select 'Open with Live Server' from the context menu

+### Issues
+- SampleAPIs' Coffee API was a mix of Swedish and English
+- Some of the items in the API were incorrectly categorized

+### Solutions
+- Translated API into English
+- Created json files to categorize drinks correctly

 ### Future Implementation
 - Install node and express to resolve CORS errors
 - Spacing of elements in styles